fsprojects/FSharp.Data/samples/contributing.md

 If you open `FSharp.Data.sln`, you'll see the following projects for _runtime components_:

  * **FSharp.Data** - the desktop .NET 4.0 version
- * **FSharp.Data.Portable** - F# portable library version
+ * **FSharp.Data.Portable** - F# portable library version (targetting desktop .NET 4.0, Windows Phone 8 and Windows 8)
- * **FSharp.Data.Silverlight** - a separate Silverlight version
+ * **FSharp.Data.Silverlight** - Silverlight 5 version
+ * **FSharp.Data.WindowsPhone7** - Windows Phone 7 version
  * **FSharp.Data.Experimental** - the desktop .NET 4.0 version of the experimental features
  * **FSharp.Data.Experimental.Portable** - F# portable library version of the experimental features

-Although you could use the portable library in Silverlight, the Freebase provider doesn't work correctly, so we have a separate Silverlight build.
+Although you could use the portable library in Silverlight, the Freebase provider doesn't work because of problems referencing the correct version of the System.Core assembly which has the LINQ query operators.
+The XmlProvider also doesn't work in Silverlight both when using the portable version or the Silverlight specific version.
 For the experimental project there's no need to have a separate Silverlight build.

-The _design time_ components are in the following
+The _design time_ components are in the following projects:
-projects:

  * **FSharp.Data.DesignTime** - the main version for desktop editors
  * **FSharp.Data.DesignTime.Silverlight** - an experimental version for Try F#
  * **FSharp.Data.Experimental.DesignTime** - the main version for desktop editors
  * **FSharp.Data.Experimental.DesignTime.Silverlight** - an experimental version for Try F#

+Because the latest available FSharp.Core version for the Windows Phone 7 platform is from F# 2.0, this version doesn't support type providers, so it only has the runtime components of FSharp.Data.
+To build it you also need to edit `C:\Program Files (x86)\Microsoft SDKs\F#\3.0\Framework\v4.0\Microsoft.FSharp.targets` to remove the following lines:

+    <Error
+        Condition="'$(SilverlightVersion)' != '' and '$(SilverlightVersion)' != 'v5.0'"
+        Text="In this version of Visual Studio, F# for Silverlight can only target Silverlight v5.0.
+Use a prior version of Visual Studio to target previous versions of Silverlight with F#."
+    />

 ### Type provider structure